 Petplan covers the treatment costs for veterinary fees attributed to accidents, injuries or illnesses which may happen to your pet, provided the condition did not occur prior to cover.
 After the cover has commenced, cover for injuries and accidents starts immediately on sign up (providing the injury did not occur prior to cover commencement); illness cover begins after the 21 day waiting period.

 To protect all parties concerned, we must have all cancellation requests in writing.
-This can be done by email or fax.
+This can be done by email.

 You are able to cancel your policy at any time.
 Any policy that is cancelled during the 21 day cooling-off period will be refunded any premiums paid since the commencement of the cover.